ash/raku-course/essentials/conditional-checks/exercises/how-many-equal-numbers/index.md

 ## Problem

-Creat a program that takes three integer numbers from the user and tells how many of them are equal to each other.
+Create a program that takes three integer numbers from the user and tells how many of them are equal.
 The program should be able to work with both positive and negative numbers.

 ## Example